 Configuring Network Rules

-For more about network rules and Cato, see What is the Cato Network Rulebase.
+For more about network rules and Cato, see What are Network Rules?.

 Working with Multiple Objects in a Single Rule

 When there are multiple items within one column, there is an OR relationship: the rule is applied if traffic matches the criteria defined for any of the items.
-For example, a rule that defined App/Category as TCP with port 443, this rule matches all TCP traffic OR traffic that uses port 443 both TCP and UDP.
+For example, a rule that defines App/Category with Service for TCP and for UDP, this rule matches TCP or UDP traffic.

 Creating a Network Rule